Skip to main content

 Are 1–3B Models Reaching 7B Quality in 2026?

-Implication: 1–3B models are now practical for summarization, Q&A, and code completion on 4 GB RAM hardware.
+Implication: 1–3B models are increasingly practical for summarization, Q&A, and code completion on 4 GB RAM hardware.

 Can Smartphones Run Local LLMs Today?